-When loading an SUV, example the Suburban, any additional weight above the 2.51 Foot center of gravity point will increase the weight above the Suburban’s CG and raise the possibility of a problem.
-Combine this added weight above the vehicles CG with low tire pressures, and the difficulties increase significantly.
-As we have mentioned many times, check the tire pressures and do not rely on the vehicle Tire Pressure Monitoring System (TPMS).
+When loading an SUV, for example, the Suburban, any additional weight above the 2.51 Foot center of gravity point will increase the weight above the Suburban’s CG and raise the possibility of a problem.
+Combine this added weight above the vehicle CG with low tire pressures, and the difficulties increase significantly.
+As we have mentioned many times, check the tire pressures, and do not rely on the vehicle Tire Pressure Monitoring System (TPMS).

 The scores.
 NHTSA combines the SSF and dynamic test to assign a rollover-resistance score of one to five stars.
 Five stars represent rollover likelihood in a single-vehicle crash at 10 percent or less; one star predicts a rollover likelihood of 40 percent or more.
 The SSFs underlying the star ratings vary from about 1.0 to 1.5.
 (The higher that number, the better.)
 SUVs usually measure out at 1.0 to 1.3, and cars frequently fall in the range of 1.3 to 1.5.